 - Reduce infection: Check the infection rate of the hospital, ask caregivers about rates of infection on the unit and ask doctors and nursing staff if they have washed their hands prior to touching you or a wound.
 If possible, use bleach wipes to wipe down your room and all items you touch, or have your advocate do so.

 - Question devices: If they come into play during your care, ask daily if a catheter or central line can be removed.
 Indwelling devices put you at higher risk for a healthcare associated infection (HAI).

 - Be aware: Monitor yourself for infection during and after your hospital stay.
 If you experience diarrhea, swelling or redness, fever, exceptional fatigue, or other symptoms, alert staff or your doctor immediately.
 End your hospital stay as quickly as possible to avoid exposure to lethal bacteria.

 If you must take an antibiotic, take only as prescribed and notify your doctor if discomfort persists.
 Until new options in the battle against bacteria are developed, we are all at risk.
 If you are hospitalized and believe you suffered serious infection as a result—speak with a knowledgeable personal injury attorney in your area.

 Experienced medical malpractice attorneys help you in Maryland and Washington, DC

-With more than 30 years successful experience obtaining more than one billion dollars for our clients, Schochor and Staton, P.A. is dedicated to helping those personally injured through medical malpractice.
+With more than 30 years successful experience obtaining more than one billion dollars for our clients, Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those personally injured through medical malpractice.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.